The blast in Beirut: four months on

 It has now been four months since a massive explosion shook the city of Beirut.

-Homes and hospitals were destroyed in the wake of the explosion and 300,000 people were left homeless.
+Homes and hospitals were destroyed in the wake of the blast and 300,000 people were left homeless.

-Lebanon was already coping with multiple crises, including the coronavirus pandemic, when the explosion happened.
+Lebanon was already coping with multiple crises when the explosion happened.

 In the immediate aftermath, the Lebanese Red Cross operated search and rescue efforts, set up an appeal for blood donations, and performed first aid and triage on critical and non-critical injuries.